 Students enrolled in the Web Design, Graphic Design and Microsoft Office Programs are considered as full online students and no classroom meetings are scheduled.
 Completion of all online assignments and instructor given projects is required to record 100% attendance.

-- Absence – For instructor-led classes, absence will be considered excused under the following circumstances: illness, serious injury, death or birth in the immediate family, military duty, and other valid reasons substantiated in writing and at the discretion of the school president or his designated official.
+- Absence – For instructor-led classes, the absence will be considered excused under the following circumstances: illness, serious injury, death or birth in the immediate family, military duty, and other valid reasons substantiated in writing and at the discretion of the school president or his designated official.
 All other absences will be considered

 - Tardiness – Tardiness is a disruption of a good learning environment and is to be discouraged.
 Tardiness without legitimate reason on two occasions in any one class will be considered as one unexcused